Recent approvals of projects

 Since 2005 > 90 Family Practitioners (FPs) graduated and the FM-training has started in 5 universities in Kenya.
 All these FPs work in rural district & sub-district hospitals or health centres; none of them has left the country.
 Many FPs from Moi University now work as faculty in the staff of other FM-training deps.
 The FPs started their own College and Association (KAFP) and are in close contact using Whatsapp.
 CME and research have taken off and FPs are in high demand for senior positions in the counties.

-documentary film was made for Youtube (3′) from the full version (30′)
+A documentary film was made for Youtube (3′) from the full version (30′)

 The PM-fund also contributed to the FM-training in Ruanda (undergraduate program) and in Uganda (training of HoD, Makarere FM-training program) and Indonesia (Train the Trainers)